ExpediaGroup/graphql-kotlin/docs/federated/federated-directives.md

 ---
 `graphql-kotlin` supports a number of directives that can be used to annotate a schema and direct certain behaviors.

+For more details, see the [Apollo Federation Specification](https://www.apollographql.com/docs/apollo-server/federation/federation-spec/).

 ## `@extends` directive

 ```graphql